 21 August 2009

 “To see is to forget the name of the thing one sees.”
 This is a quote frequently attributed to Paul Valéry, and the line has a quality that is at once both searching and poetic, making the attribution reasonable.
-I don’t know if Valéry actually said it (I can’t find the source of the quote), but I think of this line everyone once in a while: my mind returns to it as to an object of fascination.
+I don’t know if Valéry actually said it (I can’t find the source of the quote), but I think of this line every once in a while: my mind returns to it as to an object of fascination.
 A good aphorism is perennially pregnant with meaning, and always repays further meditation.

 If seeing is forgetting the name of the thing one sees, and mutatis mutandis for the aesthetic experiences that follow from the other senses — e.g., to taste is to forget the name of thing one tastes, and so forth — we may take the idea further and insist that it is the forgetting of not only the name but of all the linguistic (i.e., formal) accretions, all categorizations, and all predications, that enables us to experience the thing-in-itself (to employ a Kantian locution).
 What we are describing is the pursuit of prepredicative experience after the fact (to employ a Husserlian locution).

 This is nothing other than the familiar theme of seeking a pure aesthetic experience unmediated by the intellect, undistracted by conceptualization, unmarred by thought — seeing without thinking the seen.
 In view of this, can we take the further step, beyond the generalization of naming, extending the conceit to all linguistic formalizations, so that we arrive at a pure aesthesis of thought?
 Can we say that to think is to forget the name of the thing one thinks?